 [Heading inserted by No. 20 of 2002 s.
 119(1).]

-44. Compulsory conference
+44. Compulsory conference, summoning, holding etc.

 (1) Subject to this section, the Commission constituted by a commissioner may summon any person to attend, at a time and place specified in the summons, at a conference before the Commission.